ACCESSIBILITY CENTER: TIPS FOR USING THE EBS PORTAL

 General Tips using a Screen Reader in the EBS Portal

-- Toggle to Focus Mode (NVDA key and spacebar) to complete values in individual fields, especially combo boxes.
+- Toggle to focus mode or forms mode to complete values in individual fields, especially combo boxes.

 - The B key will navigate to the save and cancel buttons.

-- Confirmation messages are also often at the bottom of the page, and can be heard after saving by returning to the top and beginning to read (arrow up and down keys) in Browse Mode (NVDA key and spacebar).
+- Confirmation messages are also often at the bottom of the page, and can be heard after saving by returning to the top and beginning to read (arrow up and down keys) in browse or reading mode.

 - The F6 key often allows navigation around a page, even if headings are not listed.